trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 ### Changing the background grid

-The size of an existing background grid in a `projectDictionary` can be adjusted with
+The size of an existing background grid in a `Project` can be adjusted with
 ```
    [Return:nothing] setBackgroundGridSize!(proj::Project,
                                            dx::Float64,